t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 link layer and, thus, does not require the deployment of IP.
 It supports duplicate detection and retransmission, but does not allow for packet fragmentation.
 The Protocol for Carrying Authentication for Network Access (PANA) is a network-layer transport for EAP that enables network access authentication between clients and the network infrastructure.
 In EAP terms, PANA is a UDP-based EAP lower layer that runs between the EAP peer and the EAP authenticator.

 In addition, there is also new activities in IETF and W3C to define security protocols better tailored to IoT or for specific deployment situations.
 The ACE WG is designing an authorization mechanism based on OAuth for constrained devices.
-There is work on Object Security based CoAP protection mechanism being defined in OSCOAP. <<similar work in W3C - Oliver?>>
+There is work on Object Security based CoAP protection mechanism being defined in OSCOAP.

 ## IoT Security Guidelines {#sec5-3}